Tickets

 More details

-How long does a Westminster Abbey tour take?
+How long does a Westminster Abbey guided tour take?

-Can I take a tour of Westminster Abbey after I have offered my prayers?
+Can I tour Westminster Abbey after I have offered my prayers?

-You can enter Westminster Abbey for free if you want to offer your prayers.
-However, to be able to take a tour of the abbey afterward, you may still have to buy a ticket.
+You can enter Westminster Abbey for free to offer prayers.
+However, to tour the abbey afterward, you have to buy a ticket.
 Make sure to book your tickets online and beforehand to make sure that your visit goes smoothly.

 Are guided tours available every day?